wiam2/wiam2/README.md

 # 💫 About Me
 I am a **Software Engineering graduate** from ENSA Tangier with experience in software development through internships, freelance projects, and professional work.
-My background includes building **web applications, microservices**.
+My expertise includes building **web applications, microservices, and data-driven solutions**, and I enjoy working across the full software development lifecycle.

+I have a strong interest in **DevOps and software architecture**, with skills in containerization, orchestration, and CI/CD practices.
+I am motivated by solving real-world problems with technology and delivering **scalable, efficient, and maintainable solutions**.

-I am passionate about creating **efficient, scalable, and impactful software** while continuously learning and contributing to the tech community.
+Beyond technical skills, I value **teamwork, knowledge sharing, and continuous learning**.
+I enjoy collaborating on projects, exploring new technologies, and contributing to the developer community.

 ---